menu

 Town Center / Starling is a rural neighborhood (based on population density) located in Hubert, North Carolina.

-Town Center / Starling real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) mobile homes and single-family homes.
+Town Center / Starling real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Town Center / Starling neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Town Center / Starling neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics